michaelwhite72/RealTimePayments/README.md

 ## Project setup

-> This project has little to no dependency, it does not manage refresh token life-cycle.
+> This project has little to no dependency, it will use cache token until expiration.
+> TO BE IMPLEMENTED manage refresh token life-cycle.

 ### Install